erlete/aerotech-simple-drone-control/README.md

 Alternatively, it is also possible to clone this repository and use the package using `pip` and/or `build`.

-> *Note that the package has been developed for Python 3.10+ and, although it keeps some backward compatibility for versions up to 3.9, its dependencies might not be as compatible.*

 ## Usage

 ```python